pnwairfire/bluesky/README.md

 ### dispersion

+#### hysplit

 If running hysplit dispersion, you'll need to obtain hysplit from NOAA.
 To obtain it, go to their [hysplit distribution page](http://ready.arl.noaa.gov/HYSPLIT.php).
+Additionally, you'll need the following executables:

+ - ```ncea```:  ...
+ - ```ncks```:  ...
+ - ```mpiexec```: this is only needed if opting to run multi-processor hysplit; to obtain ...
+ - ```hycm_std```: this is only needed if opting to run multi-processor hysplit; to obtain ...
+ - ```hysplit2netcdf```: this is only needed if opting to convert hysplit output to netcdf; to obtain, ...

+Each of these executables are assumed to reside in a directory in the search path.
+As a security measure, to avoid security vulnerabilities when hsyplit is invoked by web service requests, these executables may not be configured to point to relative or absolute paths.

 ## Development